• Home

 REFLECTION

-• ASH WEDNESDAY • Wednesday, February 22, 2023 • Various Times & Churches
+• ASH WEDNESDAY • Wednesday, March 5, 2025 • Various Times & Churches

-• Ash Wednesday mark the start of the season of Lent.
-In Lent Catholics focus on prayer, fasting, and almsgiving in order to re-orient our lives to Christ so as to better celebrate His Resurrection on Easter.
+• Ash Wednesday marks the start of the season of Lent.
+In Lent, Catholics focus on prayer, fasting, and almsgiving in order to re-orient our lives to Christ so as to better celebrate His Resurrection on Easter.
 The ashes on placed on our foreheads on this day remind us that we are sinners in need of a savior.
 The cross shape reminds us that we have been saved by the Cross of Christ.

 MASS SCHEDULE